Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Waterfall and Agile are two different approaches to software development, each with its own strengths and limitations.

-Waterfall is a structured, step-by-step process where each phase is completed before moving to the next.
-This makes it predictable and easy to manage, but it lacks flexibility.
-Once a phase is finished, changes are difficult to implement.
+>Waterfall is a structured, step-by-step process where each phase is completed before moving to the next.
+This makes it predictable and easy to manage, but it lacks flexibility.Once a phase is finished, changes are difficult to implement.
 Customer feedback usually comes late, after the entire product is built, and testing happens only at the end.
 Waterfall is best suited for projects with well-defined requirements that are unlikely to change, such as government systems or aerospace software.

-Agile takes a more flexible and iterative approach, breaking development into smaller cycles called sprints.
+>Agile takes a more flexible and iterative approach, breaking development into smaller cycles called sprints.
 Each sprint allows for continuous testing, frequent updates, and regular customer feedback, making it easier to adapt to changing requirements.
 This approach works well for projects where needs may evolve over time, such as mobile apps, startup products, or customer-driven platforms.

 Waterfall provides stability and clear structure, while Agile allows for rapid changes and ongoing improvements.
 The right choice depends on the project’s needs and how much flexibility is required.